-Step Description 3. sociate and enable components in the nfiguration pool with the site: In the Admin tab, expand Sites and double-click the desired site.
+Step Description 3. sociate and enable components in the afiguration pool with the site: In the Admin tab, expand Sites and double-click the desired site.
 Add users and asset types to the site.
 The "Sites" node is the endpoint of the site building process.
-In this step, you once again use the "Sites" node, this time to associate appropriate in the configuration pool to the Enable the users and asset types by means of start menu items, access permissions, and permissions to tree tabs. components in the configuration pool to the site that you added in step 1.
+In this step, you once again use the "Sites" node, this time to associate components in the configuration pool to the site C. Enable the users and asset types by means of start menu items, access permissions, and permissions to tree tabs. that you added in step 1.
 Note that components in the configuration pool are reusable; they can be associated with as many sites as necessary.